witsgroup-1/campus-infrastructure-management/README.md

 - Menzi

 ## The types of Branches
-- "main" is the branch where the code is kept in a working state - this is where the release build of our app is stored.
+- "main" is the branch where the code is kept in a working state - this is where the release build of our app is stored with working features.
 - The named branches are for developing different features assigned to that particular user.
 - The "Bugs-and-Problems" is for when you need to commit problematic code with non-working and buggy functionality.